 Summer Leadership Institute

-The IAAB Summer Leadership Institute will be held at Emory University in Atlanta, Georgia July 9th to July 18th.
+The IAAB Summer Leadership Institute will be held at Cabrini College outside Philadelphia, Pennsylvania from July 18th to July 27th.

-Iranian American student leaders leave the institute with a stronger sense of self and responsibility for others, lifelong friendships, and the necessary skills to lead both within and outside of the Iranian diaspora community.
+Iranian American student leaders leave IAAB’s Summer Leadership Institute with a stronger sense of self and responsibility for others, lifelong friendships, and the necessary skills to lead both within and outside of the Iranian diaspora community.
 The Iranian diaspora community is diverse and vibrant, a characteristic that the IAAB Summer Leadership Institute represents, embraces, and celebrates.

 As a non-political and non-religious camp, the IAAB Summer Leadership Institute is open to all races and all creeds.